-- Spinal defects and neurourology: Includes the knowledge of the physiology and pharmacology of voiding dysfunction, (obstructive and irritative phenomena, urinary incontinence and dysfunctional voiding).
+- Spinal defects and neurourology: This includes the knowledge of the physiology and pharmacology of voiding dysfunction.
+This latter term includes obstructive and irritative phenomena, urinary incontinence and dysfunctional voiding.
 In addition, it includes knowledge of urodynamics, broadly defined as the data that relate to bladder and outlet parameters during the filling and emptying phases of micturition.
 It also includes the antenatal, newborn and subsequent care of children born with spinal defects.

-- Pediatric andrology and Differences in Sex Development (DSD): Addresses the long-term care of children born with cryptorchidism or DSD or who develop a varicocele, and the long-term treatment to maximize fertility and minimize carcinoma formation for these children when they become adults.
+- Pediatric andrology and differences of sex development (intersex): The long term care of children born with cryptorchidism or ambiguous genitalia or who develop a varicocele and the long term treatment to maximize fertility and minimize carcinoma formation for these children when they become adults.

-- Stone disease in children: Includes endourology and lithotripsy.
-This also includes the knowledge of the pathogenesis of urinary stone disease and the evaluation and management.
+- Stone disease: This includes endourology and lithotripsy.
+This includes the knowledge of the pathogenesis of urinary stone disease and the evaluation and management.
 Endourology and lithotripsy refer broadly to the specialized techniques used to treat some varieties of stone disease.
 Endourology further includes the use of special endoscopic techniques to diagnose and manage disorders of the upper urinary tract other than stone disease.

-- Urologic trauma: Includes the evaluation and management of trauma to all parts of the genitourinary system in males and females.
+- Urologic trauma: This includes the evaluation and management of trauma to all parts of the genitourinary system in the male and female.

-- Infectious disease: Includes a working knowledge of those factors involved in the pathogenesis of urinary infection, both lower and upper tract; of the bacteria, fungi, viral and other organisms involved; and of the various techniques used to diagnose and to treat infection.
+- Infectious disease: This includes a working knowledge of those factors involved in the pathogenesis of urinary infection, both lower and upper tract, of the bacteria, fungi, viral and other organisms involved, and of the various techniques used to diagnose and to treat infection.
 Expertise in the indications for specific use of antimicrobials and side effects of treatments are stressed.